wp-plugins/fpw-category-thumbnails/readme.txt

 Donate link: http://fw2s.com/payments-and-donations/
 Tags: category, thumbnail, plugin
 Requires at least: 2.9.0
-Tested up to: 3.3-Beta 1
+Tested up to: 3.3-beta3
 Stable tag: 1.3.7

-Assigns a thumbnail based on categoryid/thumbnail mapping to a post/page when the post is created or updated.
+Assigns a thumbnail based on categoryid/thumbnail mapping to a post / page when the post is created or updated.

 == Description ==
-**FPW Category Thumbnails** allows assigning thumbnails to post categories.
+Setting featured images for posts / pages could be very time consuming, especially when your media library holds hundreds of pictures.
+Very often we select the same thumbnail for posts in particular category.
+This plugin automates the process by inserting a thumbnail based on category / thumbnail mapping while post / page is being created or updated.

-When configured it will check on create/update of the post/page if selected category has thumbnail mapped to it and will add that thumbnail to the post/page.
+Note: please remember that your theme must support post thumbnails.

 == Installation ==